ccao-data/data-architecture/dbt/README.md

 * [📝 Design doc for our decision to develop our catalog with dbt](../documentation/design-docs/data-catalog.md)

-<h2 id="background-what-does-the-data-catalog-do">🖼️ Background: What does the data catalog do?</h2>
+## 🖼️ Background: What does the data catalog do?

 The data catalog accomplishes a few main goals: